Myfanwy Pavelic

-Myfanwy Pavelic, DFA (April 27, 1916 - May 7, 2007) née Spencer, was a portrait artist.
+Myfanwy Pavelic, DFA (née Spencer, April 27, 1916 - May 7, 2007) was a Canadian portrait artist.

 Early life and career

 Born in Victoria, British Columbia to an upper-class family, her first interests in fine art came after meeting with Emily Carr on Vancouver Island who later gave a brief series of instruction to Pavelic.
 Aside from a few months of study with a Yugoslav artist, she was self-taught as a painter.
 She studied at Miss Edgar's and Miss Cramp's School in Montreal, Canada as a boarder.
 During the Second World War, she held a solo exhibition of portraits in Canada and donated the proceeds to the Red Cross.
 She later married a diplomat and had one daughter who suffered a disability.

 Pavelic was one of few Canadian artists who had their work shown at the National Portrait Gallery, where her portrait of Yehudi Menuhin was displayed.
 She later donated the portrait of her friend to the National Portrait Gallery in London, making her the first known Canadian-born artist to be represented in their permanent collection.

 Pavelic's childhood home was donated to the City of Victoria and converted into the art gallery.